 The resident will be required to participate in off-hours service coverage throughout the year.
-This may include weekend staffing in one of the ambulatory care pharmacies ( Wood Street, Taylor Street, Outpatient Care Center, University Village) on Saturdays, as well as providing warfarin pharmacogenomics coverage.
+This may include weekend staffing in one of the ambulatory care pharmacies ( Wood Street, Taylor Street, Outpatient Care Center, University Village) on Saturdays, as well as providing weekend warfarin pharmacogenomics coverage.
 Extra staffing time may be required based on individual experience.
 Additionally, other off-hours service-related projects and activities (such as immunization clinics, community outreach projects, or group education programs) will be assigned.

 The Ambulatory Care resident is required to prepare and deliver a one hour ACPE accredited seminar during the first half of the year.

 The resident will participate in at least two certificate programs.
 One required program is the Resident Teaching Certificate Program.
 The resident will be able to select the second certificate program pending approval by the residency director.
 Previous residents have completed anticoagulation, immunization and smoking cessation certificate programs.
 Certification in Basic Life Support (BLS) and Adult Cardiopulmonary Life Support (ACLS) are also offered.

 Support for travel to ASHP’s Midyear Clinical Meeting will be provided.
 Travel expenses for additional meetings may also be covered.
 The yearly stipend is $43,000.
 The resident will be given sick time and two weeks vacation and will be eligible for medical, dental, vision and life insurance.

 Requirements for Application

 Applicants must hold a PharmD degree from an ACPE accredited college of pharmacy and be licensed or eligible for licensure in the State of Illinois.
 Completion of an ASHP-accredited PGY1 residency is required.
 Selection will be based on a completed PhORCAS application, including college transcripts and references, and an on-site interview.
 The deadline for receipt of complete application is the first Friday in January.